52 Quick Trips That Won’t Break the Bank

-Where to stay: Sheraton at the Falls has rates starting at $104, an indoor swimming pool that’s the largest in the area, and is walking distance to many of the top attractions.
+Where to stay: Sheraton at the Falls has an indoor swimming pool that’s the largest in the area and is walking distance to many of the top attractions.
 Don’t miss these fun facts about the world’s most beautiful waterfalls.

 Where to stay: Book your stay at Cascade Lodge on Lake Superior.
-You’ll be right on a private beach, next to a golf course, and within a 15-minute drive of Lutsen Mountains and Superior National Forest.
-Rooms start around $119 per night.
+You’ll be right on a private beach, next to a golf course and within a 15-minute drive of Lutsen Mountains and Superior National Forest.

 Albuquerque, New Mexico

-Why you’ll love it: As the hot air balloon capital of the world, the skies of Albuquerque are always filled with colorful inspiration for kids with a love for things that fly.
-Kids will really enjoy a ride on the Sandia Peak Aerial Tramway—North America’s longest double-reversible aerial tramway—that travels to the top of the 10,378-foot Sandia Peak.
-(Kids under 5 are free; be sure to print out the $5 coupon from the website for you.)
-And exploring the ABQ BioPark, a unique environmental museum comprised of an aquarium, botanic garden, and zoo is always a hit too, as are the free fishing lakes at Tingley Beach.
+Why you’ll love it: Albuquerque is the hot air balloon capital of the world, with skies always filled with colorful inspiration for kids with a love for things that fly.
+The young ones will also enjoy a ride on the Sandia Peak Aerial Tramway—North America’s longest double-reversible aerial tramway—that travels to the top of the 10,378-foot Sandia Peak.
+Kids under 2 ride for free, by the way.
+And exploring ABQ BioPark, a unique environmental museum comprised of an aquarium, botanic garden and zoo, is always a hit too, as are the free fishing lakes at Tingley Beach.

-Budget tips: Summerfest is a series of free community events featuring live music, children’s activities, climbing walls, a craft beer garden, food trucks, and vendors selling local, handcrafted goods.
+Budget tip: Summerfest is a series of free community events featuring live music, children’s activities, climbing walls, a craft beer garden, food trucks and vendors selling local, handcrafted goods.

-Where to stay: The Nativo Lodge offers a pool to cool off in and creatively decorated rooms, including the #1INDN which offers two tented beds, sure to be a kid favorite; rates start at less than $100 per night.
+Where to stay: The Nativo Lodge offers a pool to cool off in and creatively decorated rooms, including the #1INDN, featuring two tented beds, sure to be a kid favorite.

-Why you’ll love it: After a full year’s closure, it’s finally time to visit Disneyland again.
-In case you didn’t spend the pandemic budgeting to meet Mickey, never fear, we’ve found a way to visit without breaking the bank.
-The Disney experts at UnderCover Tourist offer discounted tickets and additional money-saving tips at their site as well as calendars about when to visit when it’s least crowded.
+Why you’ll love it: One word: Disneyland!
+Pack up the family and head to sunny Anaheim to meet Mickey and his pals.
+Looking to save some cash?
+The Disney experts at UnderCover Tourist offer discounted tickets and additional money-saving tips at their site, as well as calendars about when to visit when it’s least crowded.

-Budget tips: Pack a refillable water bottle and some on-the-go snacks to cut back on additional park costs.
+Budget tip: Pack a refillable water bottle and some on-the-go snacks to cut back on additional park costs.

-Where to stay: The Anaheim Marriott offers can’t miss deals including packages that include a double room, free shuttle to the park, a $25 food and beverage credit at the hotel, and even a $50 gift card to Disney for every night you stay starting from $229 per night.
-Ask for a high floor facing the park (which is just a few blocks away) and you’ll be able to watch fireworks from your room, too.
+Where to stay: The Anaheim Marriott offers can’t-miss deals, like packages that include a double room, free shuttle to the park, a $25 food and beverage credit at the hotel and even a $50 gift card to Disney for every night you stay.
+Ask for a high floor facing the park (which is just a few blocks away) and you’ll be able to watch fireworks from your room.

 Why you’ll love it: A perfect getaway from Los Angeles, it’s just 35 miles east, but completely without all the traffic that plagues the city.
-Claremont Village is home to over 150 shops and restaurants (don’t miss the I Like Pie Bakeshop or the frozen treats at 21 Choices) and where you’ll want to spend your evening.
-The Raymond M. Alf Museum of Paleontology and the Folk Music Center are local favorites to visit, keep an eye on the schedule for the latter for live concerts that will hopefully be back soon.
+Claremont Village is home to more than 150 shops and restaurants, and it’s where you’ll want to spend your evening.
+The Raymond M. Alf Museum of Paleontology and the Folk Music Center are local favorites to visit, so keep an eye on the schedule for the latter to find out about live concerts that will hopefully be back soon.

 Budget tip: The five-mile Claremont Wilderness Trail in the foothills of the San Gabriel Mountains attracts hikers from all over the area and is a great way to work up an appetite for all the Village treats.

-Where to stay: The Doubletree Claremont has lots of budget-pleasing amenities, including warm chocolate chip cookies when you check-in and a huge outdoor pool; doubles start at less than $200 a night in summer.
+Where to stay: The DoubleTree Claremont has lots of budget-pleasing amenities, including warm chocolate chip cookies when you check in and a huge outdoor pool.

 Rapid City, South Dakota

-Why you’ll love it: Mount Rushmore, Crazy Horse Memorial, and Badlands National Park are all within driving distance, but Rapid City is a great destination for all ages, especially elementary school-ages who will be able to relate their school lessons when they explore the City of President’s sculptures and history.
+Why you’ll love it: Mount Rushmore, Crazy Horse Memorial and Badlands National Park are all within driving distance, but Rapid City is a great destination for all ages, especially elementary school kids who will be able to relate their school lessons when they explore the City of Presidents sculptures and history.

-Budget tips: There’s plenty to do for free in Rapid City: Visitors can participate in a free, interactive walking guide of the City of Presidents, a series of life-size bronze statues of our nation’s past presidents along the city’s streets and sidewalks.
+Budget tip: There’s plenty to do for free in Rapid City: Visitors can participate in a free, interactive walking tour of the City of Presidents, a series of life-size bronze statues of our nation’s past presidents along the city’s streets and sidewalks.
 A slight detour leads into Art Alley, a stunning expression of Rapid City’s creative community.
-After a day of exploring, cap off the day with a stroll through Main Street Square, a community hub featuring year-round free events for travelers to enjoy, as well as public art such as The Sculpture Project.
+Cap off a day of exploring with a stroll through Main Street Square, a community hub featuring year-round free events for travelers to enjoy, as well as public art such as The Sculpture Project.

-Where to stay: Hotel Alex Johnson is listed on the National Register of Historic Places and is celebrating its 90th anniversary this year; it’s right in the middle of Rapid City and offers rates as low as $99 per night.
+Where to stay: Hotel Alex Johnson is listed on the National Register of Historic Places and is right in the middle of Rapid City—a great spot for exploring.

 Cape May, New Jersey

-Why you’ll love it: Take Exit 1 from New Jersey’s Garden State Parkway and you’ll discover this charming Victorian beach town whose tree-lined streets are lined with gingerbread-trimmed guesthouses.
-This Jersey Shore gem has a pedestrian cobblestone mall with toy stores and ice cream shops, a small boardwalk with an arcade.
+Why you’ll love it: Take Exit 1 from New Jersey’s Garden State Parkway and you’ll discover this charming Victorian beach town whose tree-lined streets are adorned with gingerbread-trimmed guesthouses.
+This Jersey Shore gem has a pedestrian cobblestone mall with toy stores, ice cream shops and a small boardwalk with an arcade.

 Budget tip: One of the best souvenirs here is free, if you know where to look: Cape May diamonds, silicone gems that appear naturally in the sand.
 The kids will love discovering and collecting them.

-Where to stay: The Madison Avenue Beach Club offers condo units with kitchens and separate bedrooms and a big pool and reasonable rates of around $200 in the middle of summer.
-Here are some of our favorite family-friendly beaches around the country.
+Where to stay: The Madison Avenue Beach Club offers condo units with kitchens and separate bedrooms and a big pool, at reasonable rates.
+Here are some of our other favorite family-friendly beaches around the country.

 San Juan, Puerto Rico

-Why you’ll love it: Devastated by a double hit of Mother Nature in 2017, Puerto Rico is recovered from the storms and is focused on welcoming travelers for summer vacation.
-Since you don’t need a passport to visit the Spanish-speaking island (it’s a U.S. commonwealth), the island is a great way to ease back into travel post-pandemic since it feels like you’ve gone on an international jaunt.
+Why you’ll love it: Since you don’t need a passport to visit this Spanish-speaking island (it’s a U.S. commonwealth), Puerto Rico is a great summer trip, since it feels like you’ve gone on an international jaunt.

 Budget tip: El Morro, the walled fortress in Old San Juan, is a must-visit; the kids will love playing among the ramparts and watching the seas for pirates.
 Since it’s a National Park, you can get in for free if you have a National Parks Pass.
 For more inexpensive fun, hit the beautiful beaches in San Juan’s Condado and Isla Verde neighborhoods.

-Where to stay: The Sheraton Puerto Rico Hotel & Casino has double rooms starting at around $200 and a location that lets you easily explore Old San Juan and gives you front row access to the new Entertainment District, plus there’s a super cool infinity pool with great views over the San Juan lagoon.
-Discover 15 more islands in the United States you can visit without a passport.
+Where to stay: The Sheraton Puerto Rico Hotel & Casino offers double rooms, a location that lets you easily explore Old San Juan and front-row access to the new Entertainment District, plus there’s a super cool infinity pool with great views over the San Juan lagoon.

 Reno Tahoe, Nevada

 Why you’ll love it: The largest alpine lake meets the biggest little city in the world in Reno Tahoe.
-This quirky city on the rise has incredible street murals, the Nevada Museum of Art, and the Guinness Book of World Records’ Tallest Outdoor Rock Climbing Wall at the Whitney Peak Hotel.
-Summer is the time for festivals: Artown in July features musical performances, interactive workshops, and art exhibits; the Shakespeare Festival, at Lake Tahoe, puts on multiple traditional Shakespeare plays—including versions for kids; and then there’s the Best in the West Nugget Rib Cook-Off, the country’s best rib competition.
-Take a drive over to North Lake Tahoe to enjoy the sun, beach, and water sports.
+This quirky city on the rise has incredible street murals, the Nevada Museum of Art and a place in the Guinness Book of World Records for Tallest Outdoor Rock Climbing Wall at the Whitney Peak Hotel.
+Summer is the time for festivals: Artown in July features musical performances, interactive workshops and art exhibits; the Shakespeare Festival, at Lake Tahoe, puts on multiple traditional Shakespeare plays, including versions for kids; and then there’s the Best in the West Nugget Rib Cook-Off, the country’s best rib competition.
+Take a drive over to North Lake Tahoe to enjoy the sun, beach and water sports.

 Budget tip: Reno Tahoe is an awesome place to be outside, so take advantage of free entry to the area’s great hiking and biking trails.
 Rent bikes and ride along the Truckee River, starting in Reno and ending up at North Lake Tahoe.
-Stop for a picnic brought from town and enjoy it over great views of the Sierra Nevadas and the Lake.
+Stop for a picnic brought from town, and enjoy it with great views of the Sierra Nevadas and the Lake.

-Where to stay: Circus Circus Reno is a fun and quirky property that’s home to the Midway, a massive arcade and carnival-themed area, with old classics like ski ball, Whack-a-Mole, and air hockey.
-King bedrooms start at just $54/night; rooms with two Queen beds are an additional $15.
-Find out the other top summer vacation destinations in the country.
+Where to stay: Circus Circus Reno is a fun and quirky property that’s home to the Midway, a massive arcade and carnival-themed area, with old classics like skee ball, Whac-a-Mole and air hockey.

 Bowling Green, Kentucky